It’s been a while since LinkedIn has introduced native conversion tracking for ads and sponsored content. But what does it mean for you?

-LinkedIn started rolling out their native conversion tracking to a small number of accounts back in July.
-But you’ll be pleased to know that Linkedin conversion tracking is now available for all account holders, which finally puts the platform on a par with Facebook and Twitter’s paid advertising.
+LinkedIn started rolling out their native conversion tracking to a small number of accounts back in July 2016 and shortly after that, the conversion tracking became available for all account holders, which finally put the platform on a par with Facebook and Twitter’s paid advertising.

-With LinkedIn’s built-in conversion tracking, you can now measure conversions against Text Ads and Sponsored Content campaigns.
+With LinkedIn’s built-in conversion tracking, you can measure conversions against ads and sponsored content campaigns.
 So, any recorded sign-ups, purchases and downloads generated from LinkedIn paid advertising will appear alongside current KPIs in LinkedIn Campaign Manager.

 How to add the LinkedIn conversion tracking code using Google Tag Manager